Best Overhead Drum Mics to Capture Your Playing Perfectly

 Given their importance and versatility, a pair of high quality overhead mics can be quite an investment.

 To help you spend your money wisely and make the right decision, I've made a list of the best overhead drum mics on the market right now.
 All of these mics will surely give your kit a great sound going into the mix, while some of them can even be used to capture vocals and different instruments.

-Here are the five best overhead drum mics you can get your hands on.
+Here are five excellent overhead drum mics that you can get your hands on.

 Table of Contents